 - Calculate the size for each of the genes.
 The size of genes are calculated by subtracting "gene start position" (column4) from "gene end position" (column 5), and adding 1 because GFF3 file use 1-based coordinate system for both start and end positions.
-(If a BED file is used to calculate the gene size, you do not need to add 1 because the start position is 0 based in the BED file). - To get the size distribution, you need to add two things to the previous command: 1) Use the int((\$5-\$4+1)/1000) expression to convert the sequence size unit from "base-pair" to "kilo-base-pair" and convert the number into an integer; 2) The "LC_ALL=C sort -n | uniq -c" combination is used to get the histogram.
-Note the three new things are added for the "sort" function: "LC_ALL=C" is to forces "sort" to use the base language of ASCII to interpret characters.
-The BioHPC default local is C, you can skip this parameter.
-But for some servers, it is important to add this to make sure that "sort" behaves properly; "-n" is to tell "sort" to do numerical sorting; "-S 2G" is to set the buffer size to 2 gb, this would speed up the sorting if you have a large file to sort.
+(If a BED file is used to calculate the gene size, you do not need to add 1 because the start position is 0based in the BED file). - To get the size distribution, you need to add two things to the previous command: 1) Use the int((\$5-\$4+1)/1000) expression to convert the sequence size unit from "base-pair" to "kilo-base-pair" and convert the number into an integer; 2) The "LC_ALL=C sort -n | uniq -c" combination is used to get the histogram.
+Note the two new things are added for the "sort" function: "LC_ALL=c" is to forces "sort" to use the default language "US English" to interpret characters.
+It is important to add this to make sure that "sort" behaves properly; "-n" is to tell "sort" to do numerical sorting.
 As the output from this command is very long, you can write the output to a file "gene_dist.txt".